apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 ## JVM, Android, and GraalVM {#jvm-and-deployment-support}

 This module targets Kotlin/JVM and does not require `kotlin-reflect`.
-The runtime is built with Kotlin 2.3.20; model compatibility follows the supported versions of Kotlin's metadata reader.
 The [installation guide](/docs/json/kotlin#installation) covers compatibility, and the [runtime guide](/docs/json/getting-started) includes the recommended `java.lang.invoke` opening on JDK 25 and later.

 Android API 26 and later uses interpreted JSON mapping.
 With R8 or ProGuard enabled, add `fory-json-kotlin-ksp` and annotate required source models with `JsonType` to preserve mapping information.
 GraalVM Native Image uses the `ForyJsonProvider` workflow to install the Kotlin module and select reachable models for code generation.
 The [platform guide](/docs/json/kotlin#graalvm-and-android) covers both setups.
 Kotlin/Native, Kotlin/JS, and Kotlin/Wasm are outside this module's scope.

-## Get Started {#learn-more}
+## Further Reading {#learn-more}

-Add `fory-json-kotlin` to your application and try a round trip with one of your Kotlin models.
 The [Kotlin JSON guide](/docs/json/kotlin) covers type mapping and configuration; see [Custom Codecs](/docs/json/custom-codecs) for application-specific representations and [Security](/docs/json/security) for input limits.
 Source code and contribution instructions are available at [apache/fory](https://github.com/apache/fory).